Tom Paxton: Early career

 In 1965, Paxton made his first tour of the United Kingdom.
 The tour was the beginning of a still-thriving professional relationship that has included yearly performances there.
-He met Bruce Woodley, one of the founding members of the Australian folk group The Seekers and they collaborated on the song "Angeline (Is Always Friday)" which The Seekers recorded and featured in their concerts, TV shows and a DVD.
+He met Bruce Woodley, one of the founding members of the Australian folk group The Seekers, and they collaborated on the song "Angeline (Is Always Friday)", which The Seekers recorded and featured in their concerts, TV shows, and on a DVD.
 In 1967, the rock group Clear Light recorded a menacing and lengthy psychedelic version of Paxton's song "Mr. Blue" on their only album Clear Light.
 Porter Wagoner and Dolly Parton's recording of "The Last Thing on My Mind" reached the top ten on the U.S. country singles charts in December 1967.
 Then in 1968, Paxton scored a Top 10 radio hit when The Fireballs recorded his song "Bottle of Wine".
 In the 1960s, Paxton licensed one of his songs, "My Dog's Bigger than Your Dog", for use in a Ken-L Ration dog food commercial.
-Not too fazed by the success of some of his songs, Paxton continued writing and performing.
-He was not interested in jumping on the folk rock (or, as he once joked, "folk rot") bandwagon though, and continued his folk singer-songwriter style on albums like Outward Bound (1966) and Morning Again (1968).
+Paxton continued writing and performing.
+He was not interested in jumping on the folk rock (or, as he once joked, "folk rot") bandwagon though and continued his folk singer-songwriter style on albums like Outward Bound (1966) and Morning Again (1968).
 On January 20, 1968, three months after the death of Woody Guthrie, Paxton and a number of other prominent folk musicians performed at the Harold Leventhal produced "A Tribute to Woody Guthrie" concert at New York City's Carnegie Hall.

 Paxton decided to try some more elaborate recording techniques, including neo-chamber music with string sections, flutes, horns, piano, various session musicians, as well as his acoustic guitar and vocals, similar to what his labelmate Judy Collins and his friend Phil Ochs were experimenting with around this time.
-Paxton finally broke into the album pop charts himself with The Things I Notice Now in the summer of 1969, and also charted with Tom Paxton 6 in the spring of the following year.
+Paxton finally broke into the album pop charts himself with The Things I Notice Now in the summer of 1969 and also charted with Tom Paxton 6 in the spring of the following year.
 His song "Whose Garden Was This", an environmentalist anthem written for the first Earth Day, was later recorded by John Denver and became the title track of Denver's 1970 album.
 Another Paxton song Denver recorded was "Forest Lawn", in whose lyrics Paxton satirized the "theme park approach" to death that Forest Lawn Memorial Park in Glendale, California, has been accused of having taken.